mica-web/mica-web.github.io/gd-220/projects/project01/index.md

 - Your assignment should use:
   - at least one web font
   - at least one text color
-  - at last one background color
+  - at least one background color
 - Your assignment will be viewed at a resolution of 1200 x 800.

 </section>